json-path/JsonPath/README.md

 `Indefinite` paths always returns a list.

-By default some simple object mapping is provided by the MappingProvider SPI.
-This allows to specify the return type you want and the MappingProvider will try to perform the mapping.
-If a book, in the sample json above,  had a long value 'published' you could perform object mapping between `Long` and `Date` as shown below.
+By default a simple object mapper is provided by the MappingProvider SPI.
+This allows you to specify the return type you want and the MappingProvider will try to perform the mapping.
+In the example below mapping between `Long` and `Date` is demonstrated.

 ```java
 String json = "{\"date_as_long\" : 1411455611975}";